 Why Does My Dog Put the Food in His Mouth and Then Spit It Back Out?

-If your dog eats some of his food and then spits it out, there are several possible explanations.
+If your dog spits out food after putting it in its mouth, there are several possible explanations.

 It could be that it is not interested in that particular food, so it may just decide not to eat it.